What is In-Text Advertising?

 Only a few companies run this type of advertisement, most notably Vibrant Media and Skimlinks.
 Due to this, these companies have a great focus on their product and will really try and work with you to maximise your revenue from these products.

-However as it is The Online Advertising Guide‘s rule of thumb to not irritate users wherever possible, we cannot recommend this type of advertising.
-The amount of money which you can make from this from In-Text advertising is not enough to counterbalance how disruptive it is to the user experience.
+However, as it is The Online Advertising Guide‘s rule of thumb to not irritate users wherever possible, we cannot recommend this type of advertising.
+The amount of money that you can make from this from In-Text advertising is not enough to counterbalance how disruptive it is to the user experience.

 You can make a reasonable amount of revenue from this In-Text Advertising (though significantly less than from banner advertising), so if you are happy to annoy your users to some extent this might be for you.